Xingern/xingern.github.io/README.md

 This part is mostly for myself so that I can remember what I am doing.
 The current design is inspired by the CSS course on Codecademy and from freeCodeCamp (https://www.freecodecamp.org/news/how-to-build-a-developer-portfolio-website/).
 The buttons are from cssbuttons.app (https://cssbuttons.app/buttons/54).
 I am thankfull for favicon.io (https://favicon.io/emoji-favicons/) for the icons.
 The timeline used is made by Stas Melnikov (https://codepen.io/melnik909/pen/qPjwvq).
 The skills are made by ZhangZhuo (https://codepen.io/zhangzhuo/pen/vOwwKX).
+The template for the photography page was from templatemo (https://templatemo.com/tm-520-highway).

 The general structure of the website is as following: